alfredbaudisch/pardall_markdown/README.md

 The following configuration properties are available (all optional):
 - `:title`: the post title.
 If not provided, a title will be generated from the post slug.
 - `:date`: the date or date-time to be considered for the post, string, ISO format.
 If not provided, the file modification date will be considered as the post date.
-- `:published`: a post without `published: true` set, will be considered draft.
+- `:published`: a post without `published: true` set will be considered draft.
+The default can be inverted when the configuration `:is_content_draft_by_default` is set to `false`, this way, posts will always be considered as published, unless they contain: `published: false`.
 - `:summary`: post description or short content.
 - `:position`: if the post topmost taxonomy has a `:sort_by` rule set to `:position`, this is the value that will be used to sort the post (see below).
 - Any other extra property, which will be saved into the post's `PardallMarkdown.Content.Post.metadata` field.